Do you have an energy vampire in your life draining you dry? Learn how to recognize the signs and kick them to the curb.

 Are you just really, really tired?
 I am.
-With summer whizzing by and Labor Day approaching, I long for the vacation we never had this summer.
+With summer whizzing by, I long for the vacation we never had this summer.
 I need to replenish my energy somehow, so I started thinking about ways to reset.
 That got me thinking about all the ways I try to preserve my spoons and manage energy with chronic illness.
 It made me realize one of the biggest drains on my soul are the people in my life who suck the life out of me and deplete my energy!
 I call them energy vampires and I’m sharing who they are, why they drain you and ideas for stopping them before they bite back.

 Is your energy constantly being drained by energy vampires?
 These are the people around us that can negatively impact how we feel and view the world.
 There are plenty of reasons why some people may drain your energy more than others.
 You could be dealing with a narcissist, or someone who complains most of the time.
 No matter their style, which I will get to soon, you must learn how to re-prioritize your precious resources, especially when you have EDS.
 Most of us know at least one type of energy vampire in our lives, and here’s what to watch out for in yourself to know better.